Dad killed after stopping to use restroom at Houston park

 Police said the victim was with three friends at the park where they stopped to use the restroom around 2 a.m.

-They were approached by two men wearing masks.
+They were approached by two men wearing bandannas and hoodies.

-Police said one of the suspects stole a purse, fired shots and took off in a dark colored SUV with the other masked man.
+Police said one of the suspects stole a purse, fired shots and took off in a dark colored SUV with the other man.

-One of the friends, who was shot, was taken to Reed Road and Scott Street where they called for help, but the man died.

-Eyewitness News interviewed one of the victims who said the man who was shot was her friend.
+The victim's friends took him to a strip center at Reed Road and Scott Street, where they tried to get help.
+He died before help arrived.

 No arrests have been made.